just-containers/s6-overlay/README.md

 services, or daemons that expect a real system with complete Unix infrastructure, then USER is probably not a good idea and you would benefit more from using privilege separation between services in your container.

+### Terminal support

+Generally speaking, you *should not* run your containers with `docker run -it`.
+It is bad practice to have console access to your containers.
+That said, if your CMD is interactive and needs a terminal, s6-overlay will try to support it whenever possible, but the nature of terminals makes it difficult to ensure that everything works perfectly in all cases.

+In particular, if you are stacking virtualization environments and other layers already have their own kludges for terminals - for instance, if you are running s6-overlay under qemu - then it is almost guaranteed that `docker run -it` will not work.
+However, once the container is running, you should always be able to access an interactive shell inside it via `docker exec -it containername /bin/sh`.

+The same caveats apply to stopping containers with ^C. Normally containers are stopped via `docker stop`, or when the CMD exits; ^C is not an officially supported method of stopping them. s6-overlay *tries* to exit cleanly on ^C, whether the container is running with `-it` or not, but there will be cases where it is unfortunately impossible.

 ## Releases